marvneo/dwitter/README.md

 # Moments
-This is a Twitter clone built using Django and styled using Bulma.
-It uses a SQLite3 database.
+This is a Twitter clone built using Django connected to a SQLite3 database.
+Styling is done with Bulma

 ## Functionality
 Supports posting text posts, following and unfollowing of users